MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 ## Example role definitions

-The choice of role definitions depend on the tier of servers being managed.
+The choice of role definitions depends on the tier of servers being managed.
 This also depends on the choice of applications being managed.
 Applications like Exchange or third party enterprise products such as SAP will often bring their own additional role definitions for delegated administration.

 The following sections give examples for typical enterprise scenarios.